bajjour/e-message/README.md

 # E-Message Laravel Package

-This package provides a simple and easy-to-use interface to send SMS to any phone using twillo in laravel applications.
+This package provides a simple and easy-to-use interface to send SMS and Whatsapp to any phone using twillo in laravel applications.

 ---